 - the ability of the baby to follow the person;

-- aspiration for social domination;
+- desire for social domination;

-- self-esteem (test for lifting).
+- self-esteem (test for elevation).

-Evaluation of the appearance of the puppy
+Evaluation of the appearance of a puppy

-- Mucous should be pink and clean.
+- The mucous membranes should be pink and clean.

 - Spout - wet.